-Pupil Voice Week is an initiative started by tootoot, the award-winning safeguarding platform trusted by over 700 schools to give their pupils a safe and confidential way to report their worries and concerns.
+Pupil Voice Week is an initiative started by tootoot, the award-winning safeguarding software trusted by over 600 schools to give their pupils a safe and confidential way to report their worries and concerns.

 Our aim is to educate pupils about the benefits of using their voice, encouraging a long-term change of culture beyond the dates of the week.
-We hope that by providing schools with the knowledge and resources required to help them promote the importance of using the pupil voice more children and young people will speak-up about the issues that are concerning them, with a view to creating a positive change, in the future.
+We hope that by providing schools with the knowledge and resources required to help you promote the importance of the pupil voice more of your children and young people will speak-up about the issues that are concerning them, with a view to creating a positive change in the future.

 Our vision is for all children to grow up in a world free from bullying and harm, with adults who keep them safe and help them to reach their full potential.

 Our mission is to provide children, families, carers and professionals with advice, training and practical tools to prevent bullying and protect young lives.

 We provide children, families and professionals with advice and information to keep children safe, We provide a range of training opportunities for professionals working with children and young people to support the provision of safe and nurturing environments, and we also deliver high impact programmes of support for children, parents, carers and professionals to prevent bullying and keep children safe.

 Safeguarding Essentials is an online service that offers everything you need to deliver consistent, outstanding safeguarding practice across your school to help keep your pupils & staff safe both online and offline and work towards your inspection requirements.